 Ajika or Adjika is a hot, spicy, yet mildly flavored Georgian-Abkhazian paste.
 Ajika is not just a regular paste to flavor foods; it is an essential part of Georgian cuisine and history.
 The Ajika technology was even included on Georgia’s list of Intangible Cultural Heritage in 2018.

 This paste includes garlic, salt, red peppers, and spices.
 You can eat it raw as a paste or use it to flavor a variety of Georgian foods like grilled meats, seafood, soups, vegetables, and salads.

 Ajika traditionally uses sun-dried red peppers, but there’s also a version with unripe peppers.
 But in this case, Ajika will be green, not red.
 In Georgia, the dish consists entirely of peppers.
 However, a milder version with tomatoes or tomato paste is popular in Russia and Ukraine.

 Delicious Georgian Bread That Can Make Your Mouth Water

 If you consider yourself a fan of carbs, this is the section for you!
 There are many kinds of bread, but bread in Georgia is not like anything you have seen before.
 The shape, the texture, the fillings, everything about them will leave you in awe.

-Khachapuri is a traditional Georgian dish featuring fluffy handmade bread, a variety of fresh or aged cheeses, and a runny egg in the middle.
-The bread is leavened and allowed to rise before being shaped into different forms.
+Khachapuri is a traditional Georgian dish featuring fluffy handmade bread, fresh or aged cheeses, and a runny egg in the middle.
+People will leaven the bread and let it rise before shaping it into different forms.
 Overall, it’s super cheesy and tasty.

 When you order this magnificent dish, you must first combine the cheese and yolk with a spoon.
 Then, while it is still hot, tear off a piece of bread at the corner, dip it in the cheesy mix and enjoy.